 Tour 1.375″ h x 1.375″ w x 1.5″ (closed)

 Woodburned, vanished Cocobolo covers with sanded acrylic ink overlay; 16 pages of linen and cotton applique with commercially-printed cotton and hand-painted vignettes of European travel.
 Inspired by sketchbooks from a 1984 trip overseas.
 Binding: double needle Coptic with tan waxed polyester thread, accented with turquoise, copper, and tan glass beads.
-Available from Vamp & Tramp Booksellers.
+1/29/2018: this tiny book has been (slightly) reworked into a necklace.

 Spice Book 3.75″h x 4″w x 3.5″d